valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 If you don't know anything about world info yet and want to get up to speed with the bare basics it is recommended you read the wiki article first: https://wiki.aidiscord.cc/wiki/World_Info

+How to get featured or help improve this documentation?
+Send a text file (preferably .md) or suggested edits in a pastebin variant to birb/valahraban through github or discord.
+This is how he primarily communicates with other enthusiasts and writes this document.
+Other communication methods aren't supported.
+Included information isn't chosen at random: it must be novel and immediately useful to birb and WI enthusiasts.

 ## Recommendations or the TLDR
 **Scripting has been made free for all users, it is warmly recommended you scroll down to Zynj's github and check out EWIJSON.
 Loading WI through these scripts alone gives you a lot more control over their location.
 If you do decide to use EWIJSON, also check out Monky Formatting and the Futureman guide and birb's guide on EWIJSON basics inside the docs.** This document will focus on scripting-free methods.
 Scripting focused documents are included in the docs folder.